glueckpress/avada-kedavra/README.md

 ### Does the plugin distinct between shortcodes registered by themes and other shortcodes?

 Yes, it does.
-As of WordPress 4.0, shortcodes registered in WordPress' core are:
+As of WordPress 4.0, shortcodes registered in WordPress’ core are:

 * `[audio]`
 * `[caption]`